Mauser Model 1914: Operation

-To operate the pistol it must first be opened, but the slide cannot be opened unless a magazine is inserted.
-If an empty magazine is inserted then the slide can be pulled back and will lock in place.
-If the empty magazine is removed the slide will remain locked open: however, if an empty magazine is inserted and pushed home the slide will close.
+The slide of the pistol locks open both on an empty magazine and when no magazine is inserted.
+If an empty magazine is removed the slide will remain locked open: however, if an empty magazine is inserted and fully seated, the slide will close.

-If the magazine is loaded with cartridges then when it is inserted into the pistol and pushed all the way home the slide will fly forward chambering a cartridge.
-This was a very convenient feature ensuring the speediest reload as there was no need to operate the slide to get the pistol into action, as soon as the loaded magazine was inserted the slide would automatically close and the pistol was good to go.
-So the design was very well thought out.
+If a magazine is loaded with cartridges and then inserted into the pistol and fully seated while the slide is already locked open, the slide will move forward, automatically chambering a round.
+This feature ensures quick reload as there is no need to operate the slide to put the pistol into action, since once a loaded magazine was inserted, the slide would automatically close and the pistol would be ready to fire.
+If the slide is already forward when a loaded magazine is inserted, it can simply be pulled back to load a round just as with typical slide pistols.

 The action of the “Model 1914” was largely the same as that of the “New Model” 6.35mm pistols and featured the same improvements to the trigger and interrupter mechanisms, and the magazine mechanisms that blocked the slide open when the magazine was empty, and prevented the pistol from being fired if the magazine was removed.